Jive is a well-known intranet and collaboration software. Founded in 2001, it is one of the pioneers in the team collaboration industry.

 One major shortcoming of Jive is that it is a complex tool.
-A few users have complained that it takes significant time on training and deployment.
+A few users have complained that it takes significant time for training and deployment.

 Top 6 Jive alternatives for team collaboration

-What if there was a social media tool like Facebook but for internal communication within an organization?
+What if there were social media tools like Facebook but for internal communication within an organization?

 Turns out, there is a tool called Yammer which is built for the same purpose.
 In fact, the first time we signed up for Yammer, it looked like an older version of Facebook!